 Why Choose Combs Waterkotte for DUI Defense in Jacksonville, IL

-When you’re facing DUI charges in Jacksonville, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
-Here’s why drivers throughout Jacksonville, IL trust Combs Waterkotte to defend them in DUI cases.
+If you’re dealing with DUI charges in Jacksonville, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
+This is why drivers across Jacksonville, IL choose Combs Waterkotte to protect them in DUI cases.

 Extensive DUI Defense Experience

-With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Jacksonville, IL.
+Our attorneys bring over 60 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Jacksonville, IL.
 Our team knows the local DUI process and how to position your case to achieve the best possible outcome.

 Available When You Need Us